robdy/robdy.io/src/pages/blog/2021-06-25-webinar-option-missing-in-teams.md

 **Conclusion**: if you're not in US Government tenancy, webinars are already available for you.

+## License

+Based on [Introducing Webinars in Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/blog/2021/05/11/introducing-webinars-in-microsoft-teams-easy-professional-webinars-to-engage-customers/) the availability of webinars might be different based on the license you use:

+> These new capabilities will be available in **Microsoft 365 E3/E5**, **Microsoft 365 A3/A5**, and **Microsoft 365 Government G3/G5 plans**.
+>
+> Microsoft 365 Business Standard and Microsoft 365 Business Premium plans will include all the features above for up to 300 attendees.
+And for the rest of 2021, we are offering a promotional period where all Teams users can try the features with their existing subscription.

 ## Teams meeting policy

 Ok, we already checked that our organization should have webinars.
 Let's now check [Set up for webinars in Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/set-up-webinars) article.
 We'd like to see if we met the prerequisites.